-COMMUNITY SERVICE - The Community Service program at Kent Middle School encourages all students to participate in, learn from and enjoy activities that aim to help others in the school, local or wider community.
+COMMUNITY SERVICE - Kent Middle School encourages all students to participate in, learn from and enjoy activities that aim to help others in the school, local or wider community.

 There are many ways to participate in Community Service.
 Some examples are: